K1llByte/decryptorinator/tp3/tp3_report.md

 ## Using CBC

-As we can see by the results the CBC encryption mode turns the encrypted image in a matriz of complete unreadable pixels.
+As we can see by the results the CBC encryption mode turns the encrypted image in a matrix of complete unreadable pixels.

 ![img4](https://i.imgur.com/ueSYdX1.png)